-The Employer must maintain a minimum total bargaining unit workforce, ratio of Full-time to parttime, of 25%:75% 35%:65%.
-Full-time waivers employees, if they are not current employees will not count in this ratio.
-Waiver, Prime-time and Clean Team employees are excluded from this ratio.
-Regular Part-time employees on Full-time waivers will be counted as Part-time.

-Prime-time employees may not exceed a maximum of thirty (30) fifteen (15) percent of the Employer's combined Part-time, Clean Team and Prime-time work force companywide.
+- F. The Employer must maintain a minimum total bargaining unit workforce, ratio of Full-time to part-time, of 35%:65%.
+Full-time waiver employees, if they are not current employees, will not count in this ratio.
+Regular Part-time employees on Full-time waivers will be counted as Part-time. - G. Prime-time employees may not exceed a maximum of twenty (20) percent of the Employer's combined Part-time, Utility and Prime-time work force.